 Funding & Timing

-- The total amount available for Flood Reduction Grants for 2022 is $12 million.
+- The total amount available for Flood Reduction Grants for 2023 is at least $12 million.

 - There is no minimum or cap on the individual award amount.
 Grants awarded in the past have ranged from $10,000 to $1,500,000.